medation/morrocanews/README.md

 # Morrocan news
-> An Ionic - Angular application with a RESTFul webservice based on Spring
+> An Ionic - Angular application with a RESTful webservice based on Spring